 Removal of unconnected streets.
 This removes all edges that have a node with degree-1 at any end.

 Convert two-way streets to one-way.
 The graph may contain some two-way streets because OSMnx maintains the directionality defined by OSM.
-The decentralised airspace structure is designed to only accommodate one-way flight per edge, so all two-way edges are converted to one-way.
+In the Metropolis 2, it is assumed that the width of the streets allows to only accommodate one flow per street at the time (without assuming, neither limiting its direction), so all two-way edges are converted to one-way.

 Remove long-way edges.
 The OSMnx graph is by default a multi-directed graph.
 This means that there can be several edges connecting the same two-nodes.
 In these cases, the edges with a longer distance are removed.